 To bring out these tensions and satirise our theme-park culture would take a filmmaker like Paul Verhoeven, say.
 (In the Jurassic World he imagines, corporate bigwigs combine Coupon Day with controlled accidents involving the poor, creating a surge in VIP visits; and loud ads interrupt the film with an OTT family screaming down log-flumes and leaping in glee from shock-proof cages, as all the while the stupid dumb downtrodden animals look on psychotically.)
-Instead, the film that Jurassic World reminded me of most was Super 8, dull and shallow in the same way as the Abrams film, with the constant Spielberg referencing: sometimes a cute homage, more often a revealing tic.
-Jurassic World is full of those surface similarities — an Indy-roll, an attacked woman thrashing in and out of water, a truck chase with wing-mirrors, gas canisters thrown at the jaws of predators, even an Empire of the Sun hangar reunion.
+Instead, the film Jurassic World reminded me of most was Super 8, dull and shallow in the same way as the Abrams film, with the constant Spielberg referencing: sometimes a cute homage, more often a revealing tic.
+Jurassic World is full of these surface similarities — an Indy-roll, an attacked woman thrashing in and out of water, a truck chase seen through wing-mirrors, gas canisters flung at the jaws of predators, even an Empire of the Sun hangar reunion.
 But then here’s me jabbing my hand up to prove I’ve spotted all the references.
 De te fabula narratur!
-Because if the film knows one thing, and it is probably only one thing, it is its audience.
+Because if the film knows one thing, and it’s probably only one thing, then it is its audience.

-What makes all these things lazy is what they’re in service to: not even good entertainment, but a mixture of pandering and tutting.
+What makes all these things lazy is what they’re in service of: not even good entertainment, but a mixture of pandering and tutting.
 If style in art is a way of looking at the world, then a film’s aesthetic choices are part of its moral outlook.
 Just look at what the film does with its women.

 But it’s not enough to talk about the treatment of the female lead as typically disgraceful, as expected Hollywood sexism.
 Yes she is a character whose Hero Moment is to run in high heels.
 Yes her arc goes from pitifully childless career-woman to protective lioness.
 Focussing on this distracts from the deeper problem.